SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Developer-Guide-(5-Researches).md

 toc: true
 ---

-This is the **fifth Part** of our Developer Guide, you can find a full overview on our [main page](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide).<br>
+This is the **fifth Part** of our Developer Guide, you can find a full overview on our [main page](https://github.com/Slimefun/Slimefun4/wiki/Developer-Guide).

 If you haven't checked out the previous parts, then please do that now.

 ## 1. A little recap

-The last three parts were all about creating our Slimefun items.<br>
+The last three parts were all about creating our Slimefun items.

 We covered a lot of concept that can be quite overwhelming at first.
-So let's step down a bit again.<br>
+So let's step down a bit again.

 Today we cover Researches.

-For this we will head back to your main class, inside your `onEnable()` method.<br>
+For this we will head back to your main class, inside your `onEnable()` method.

 After adding all your items, it should look a little bit like this:

 ```java